5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 In the same way, I will say "I am a dentist" and not "I am a dentist".

-When you have an attributive noun that determines an occupation, you should not put a determiner.
-And it's the same as the same thing for nationalities.
+When you have a noun attribute that determines a profession, you shouldn't put a determiner.
+And the same goes for nationalities.

 I am Spanish and not I am a Spanish.

-There are of course some sentences that are exceptions.
-This is the case of sentences where you have, next to the job, a qualifying adjective.
+There are, of course, some sentences that are exceptions.
+This is the case for sentences where you have a qualifying adjective next to the job.

 As in this sentence "My son is a famous scientist."